Dive Internships – Mermaids Creation

 MSDT / PADI Staff Instructor Internships

-Mermaid’s Dive Center is a long standing PADI CDC (Career Development Center) sanctioned to offer further dive career development.
+Mermaid’s Dive Centre is a long standing PADI CDC (Career Development Centre) sanctioned to offer dive career development.

 A Master Scuba Diver Trainer (MSDT) is a professional diving instructor that has experience in teaching and can teach a minimum of 5 speciality dives.
 Specialty dives such as night diver, wreck diver, drift diver, deep diver etc.

 Put simply, if you’re a PADI Instructor who has taught and certified 25 students and learned to teach 5 or more specialty dives – You’re an MSDT.

 An instructor with MSDT rating is attractive to an employer as it shows that the instructor has experience.
 More over, as an MSDT can teach more courses – the employing dive centre now has more courses that it can offer.
 As an MSDT you will also enter dive employment seasoned with a minimum of 25 students taught.

 A PADI Staff Instructor is an MSDT with a lot more student certifications under their belt.
 Staff Instructors additionally train to assist on a PADI Instructor Development Course.
 A PADI Staff Instructor can now work with Course Directors in training Instructors (to be instructors).
 As a PADI Staff Instructor you’re not just teaching divers to dive … But now you’re teaching divers to teach diving (and begin their dive careers).

 See info on Mermaids PADI MSDT and PADI Staff Internships